ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 or, a false positive if X is retrieved, yields X || Y, and then X || Y is removed.

+# Measuring Safe Browsing Privacy

+Ideally, safe browsing queries could be served in a way that provides information-theoretic security, meaning no information at all about browsing history is revealed to the server, or in a way that provides computational security, meaning a computationally-bounded server cannot learn anything about the browsing history.
+However, it may be significantly easier to implement a scheme in which the server learns a bounded, small amount of information about the browsing history.
+Deciding whether a given query reveals a "small" amount of information is difficult.
+Learning specific sites that a user has or is very likely to have visited, is probably more than a "small" amount of information.
+Being able to infer probabilities of the user having visited sites that are close, but not identical, to the probabilities of an average user having visited those sites, might be considered a "small" amount of infomation.
+Differential privacy [cite] provides one framework for assessing how much information is revealed.
+[Toledo et al.] analyze several PIR schemes in the framework of differential privacy.
+However, while differential privacy provides a framework for analysis, it does not establish the amount of information leakage that is acceptable in any particular application.

+[TODO: Discuss epsilon and delta, and the impact of zero-probability events on achievable values thereof?]

+If the probability that a random internet user has visited a particular site is $10^{-6}$, and the probability that a user who has made a certain query to the safe browsing server has visited that site is $10^{-4}$, is that a meaningful loss of privacy?
+What if the probability that a random internet user has visited a particular site is $10^{-2}$, and that increases to 0.99 for users who have made a particular safe browsing query?

+The existing "dummy requests" scheme implemented in Firefox for safe browsing queries is subject to this kind of distortion.
+Safe browsing records associated with very popular sites will be requested much more frequently due to actual navigation to the popular site, than they will due to random selection for a dummy request.
+An open question is the extent to which any amount of "plausible deniability" is sufficient.
+That is, if there is any chance, no matter how small, that a particular safe browsing lookup does not indicate actual browsing activity, does that provide sufficient privacy for safe browsing requests?

+[De Blasio] describes a scheme for SCT auditing in Chrome that provides a level of privacy by requesting blocks of SCT hashes.
+It is said to be providing k-anonymity, but in the strictest sense of the term that may not be true -- there are a total of k records that could be the record of interest, but there are not necessarily k users making the same set of requests.

 # An Improved Design